 If multiple recipient addresses are to be supplied the comma character is used as delimiter to separate individual address values, e.g. "john.smith@somedomain.de,tom.meier@somedomain.de".
 Some mail servers do not accept recipient addresses without brackets <>.
 It is recommended to use the "RCPT TO"

 variable with brackets.

 smCC CC recipient address of the email (string).

-If multiple CC recipient addresses are to be supplied the comma character is delimiter to separate individual address smSubj Subject content of the email (string).
+If multiple CC recipient addresses are to be supplied the comma character is delimiter to separate individual address "john.smith@somedomain.de,tom.meier@somedomain.de".

-"john.smith@somedomain.de,tom.meier@somedomain.de".